A new $300 federal jobless benefit? Not likely for some

 “It would have been such a huge help,” said Fenderson, who has a 1-year old son and lives in Laurel, Mississippi.
 “It’s kind of crazy, and it doesn’t make sense.”

 The administration rolled out the new $300-a-week benefit, using money from a $44 billion disaster relief fund, after Congress and the White House failed to agree to extend the $600 payment.
+It was initially announced as $400, but that included an additional $100 from state funds that almost no states are providing.

 Yet because of a raft of restrictions and bureaucratic hurdles, more than 1 million of the unemployed won’t receive that $300 check, and their financial struggles will deepen.
 Many, like Fenderson, were low-paid workers whose state unemployment aid falls below the $100 weekly threshold.
 That stands to widen the inequalities that disproportionately hurt Black and Latino workers, who are more likely to work in low-wage jobs.